WiffleWhomper/Aniva-Lumber/README.md

 "objectSpawnersArr": ["custom/AnivaLumber.json", "custom/anotherfile.json", "custom/differentfile.json"]

-restart your server and the new store will spawn with all items ready for use.
+restart your server and the new lumber file will spawn with all items ready for use.

 Thanks, and happy gaming!
 Created by @WiffleWhomper For support or inquiries: c.lindberg823@gmail.com